-On April 5, 1242 on Lake Peipus near the Crow Stone took place the battle between the Russian force led by Alexander Nevsky and Teutonic Knights.
+On April 5, 1242 (April 12, according to the proleptic Gregorian calendar) on Lake Peipus near the Crow Stone, the battle between the Russian force led by Alexander Nevsky and Teutonic Knights took place .
 The battle went down in history under the name of ‘Battle of the Ice’.

 After the defeat in Nevsky battle of 1240 the Swedes did not oppose to Russia any more but the German knights sought to approach the borders of Novgorod and Pskov lands.
 In 1240 were seized the fortresses of Izborsk and Pskov.
 Feeling a new danger, the people of Novgorod, led by Prince Alexander Nevsky rose against the enemy.
 In March of 1242 Pskov was liberated.
 After that the Russian force moved toward Izborsk.
 Meanwhile due to reconnaissance the Russians found out that the enemy sent small troops to Izborsk while the main force were directed to the Lake Peipus.